DrKapichu/drkapichu.github.io/blog/2022-04-01-AIFairness-benchathon.md

 # Fairness in AI - How a benchathon unlocked our knowledge
 Welcome to the second article of a series that aims at sharing how a group of private players (Danone, Ekimetrics, datacraft), researchers (Telecom Paris, Inria), and students (Université de Cergy), partnered to uncover fairness & ethics in Artificial Intelligence from a practical standpoint.
 The group tried to tackle the following challenge: “how should a Data Scientist concretely react when exposed to fairness concerns?”.
-If you are interested to understand how this initiative kick started, have a look here **TODO : Link to article**.
+If you are interested to understand how this initiative kick started, have a look here <span style={{"background-color":"#FFFF00"}}>TODO: Link to article</span> <mark style={{"background-color":"#FFFF00"}}>TODO: Link to article</mark>

 This article casts a light on the benchathon - definition below - in which the group participated to get a quick and documented opinion of an already rich fairness/ethical ecosystem.
 It first explains how the concept of benchathon accelerated our practical grasp of the topic, and then explores the first conclusions drawn about the fairness ecosystem.